Kazanz/NBA_PBP/README.md

 # NBA_PBP
-Extracts real-time NBA boxscores and calculates each players uPER at that point in the game.

 This is a proof of concept.
-We can scrape real-time player scores of nba games and calculate the unadjusted player effeciency rating (uPER) of each player at each moment in the game.
+We can scrape real-time player scores of nba games and calculate the unadjusted player effeciency rating (uPER) of each player at each moment in the game as well as obtaining this data in realtime.

 # Usage